podaac/data-subscriber/README.md

   -ed ENDDATE, --end-date ENDDATE
                         The ISO date time after which data should be retrieved.
 For Example, --end-date 2021-01-14T00:00:00Z -b BBOX, --bounds BBOX
                         The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
-Default:
-                        "-180,-90,180,90".
+Default: "-180,-90,180,90".
   -dc                   Flag to use cycle number for directory where data products will be downloaded.
   -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
   -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.
   -dy                   Flag to use start time (Year) of downloaded data for directory where data products will be downloaded.
   --offset OFFSET       Flag used to shift timestamp.
 Units are in hours, e.g. 10 or -10.
   -m MINUTES, --minutes MINUTES
                         How far back in time, in minutes, should the script look for data.
 If running this script as a cron, this value should be equal to or greater than how often your cron runs (default: 60 minutes).
   -e EXTENSIONS, --extensions EXTENSIONS
                         The extensions of products to download.
+Default is [.nc, .h5, .zip] --process PROCESS_CMD
+                        Processing command to run on each downloaded file (e.g., compression).
+Can be specified multiple times.
-Default is [.nc, .h5, .zip] --version             Display script version information and exit.
+  --version             Display script version information and exit.
   --verbose             Verbose mode.
   -p PROVIDER, --provider PROVIDER